Strictly Dancing

 The show has drawn both acclaim and criticism.
 Traditionalists have criticised the show for its sometimes bizarre dance combinations and newer dances, whereas others praise it for testing out dancers versatility and adaptability to new styles.
 The show is also regarded to have started a new interest in dancing as a sport, with the Seven Network introducing its own dancing show Dancing with the Stars, in which celebrities with no dance background are partnered with a professional dancer.

 The show features its own house band who play the music to which the dancers perform, with a variety of music being used.
 Voice-over commentary is provided during the dancing by two commentators consisting of Angela Gilltrap and actor Lex Marinos, as in sports broadcasting, with a selected highlight being repeated at the end of the round.
 At the end of each show, the live studio audience is invited to come onto the floor and dance.
 The show had three seasons, two in 2004 and one 2005.

-The Season Two (season number?)
-Grand Final was a one-hour show that aired on ABC television on 26 November 2004.
+The Season Two Grand Final was a one-hour show that aired on ABC television on 26 November 2004.
 Four couples had reached the Grand Final, all from New South Wales.
 Dancers on the show were only known by their first names (female partner being named first and the male partner second) and their team number which was assigned through the season.
 The four teams in this Grand Final were: Team 034 Nikki and Gabriel; Team 053 Masha and Matthew; Team 102 Luba and Csaba; and Team 161 Kelly and Ron.

-At the end of the Grand Final competition the final scores and placings were: Fourth place Team 161 Kelly and Ron with a dance score 46.5 and an X-Factor score of 16.0 for a total of 62.5; Third place Team 053 Masha and Matthew with a dance score 49.5 and an X-Factor score of 17.3 for a total of 66.8; Second place Team 034 Nikki and Gabriel with a dance score of 49.8 and an X-Factor score of 17.3 for a total of 67.1; and in First place Team 102 Luba and Csaba with a dance score of 50.7 and an X-Factor score of 17.7 for a total of 68.4.
+At the end of the Grand Final competition the final scores and placings were: